 Manual underwriting is when the automated underwriting system (AUS) cannot render an approve/eligible and renders a refer/eligible.
 Refer/eligible findings is when the automated underwriting system (AUS) finds the borrower eligible but cannot determine a solid automated approval.
 Refer/eligible means the file is referred to a human mortgage underwriter for full in-depth manual underwriting.
 Mortgage underwriters have a lot of underwriter discretion on FHA manual underwriting mortgage guidelines.
 Underwriters can go above the recommended debt-to-income ratio threshold per FHA manual underwriting mortgage guidelines if they see the borrower has strong compensating factors and residual income.

-FHA Manual Underwriting Mortgage Guidelines And Requirements
+Is VA and FHA Manual Underwriting Mortgage Guidelines The Same?

 - Low payment shock through verification of rent